markusvoelter/ProgrammingBasics/doc/chapter05_structured/index.md

 The `with` operation allows you to create a copy of the current record value, with one or more of the members changed.
-The original value, the one on which you called `with` remains unchanged, as the test shows.
+The original value, the one on which you called `with`, remains unchanged, as the test shows.
 Here is another example that changes a nested instance.
 You can see how we use the `old` keyword to refer to the value that is in the orignal value, the one on which we called `with`.